Chilibean331/AgentORE/ORE_Documents/Field_SITREP_Qaraqosh.md

 ### 5. Recommendations
 - Enhance coordination with local allies to improve navigability of the area.
 - Increase surveillance and intelligence gathering to adapt quickly to changes in enemy movement patterns.
+- Integrate OSINT collection using the new toolkit to monitor news, social media, and satellite data.
 - Foster community engagement through faith-based initiatives to reinforce collective resilience.

 ### 6. Concluding Remarks